mTurner-beepboop/t2fa_project/readme.md

 ## Source code

-The source code located in the src directory was created and tested in Android Studio, as a result, to rebuild the code you can simply import the project within android studio.
+The source code of the final study app created is located in 'src/t2fa_app/' and was created and tested in Android
+Studio, as a result, to rebuild the code you can simply import the project within android studio.
 No extra modules or packages are required.